ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 `(round <value:number> [<precission:number>])`

-The `round` function rounds a number to *precission* digits after the decimal point.
+The `round` function rounds a number to *precision* digits after the decimal point.
 The default is 0, meaning to round to nearest integer.

 Example:

 ```lisp